osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 1 3 4 6
 </pre></div></div>

-## CSES - Static Range Sum Queries
+## 1646.CSES - Static Range Sum Queries
 <div class="md"><div class="md"><p>Given an array of <span class="math inline">n</span> integers, your task is to process <span class="math inline">q</span> queries of the form: what is the sum of values in range <span class="math inline">[a,b]</span>?</p>
 <h1 id="input">Input</h1>
 <p>The first input line has two integers <span class="math inline">n</span> and <span class="math inline">q</span>: the number of values and queries.</p>